-Focuses on the leadership process within the broad context of organizational dynamics.
-Explores leadership from four different perspectives: the leader; the follower; the situation; and leadership skills.
-Theories, concepts and models are applied to workplace situations.
+This course focuses on the leadership process within the broad context of organizational dynamics.
+It explores leadership from four different perspectives: the leader; the follower; the situation; and leadership skills.
+Theories, concepts, and models are applied to workplace situations.

-Organizational Behavior
+BUS 553 Organizational Behavior

-Examines the application of behavioral science to organization behavior, formal and informal groups, structure and management processes, decision making and controlling processes, communication within the organization and organizational development.
-Covers: theories of organization and management; individual behavior; group dynamics; organizational change; organizational performance, efficiency, and effectiveness; and the impact of technology on the workplace and its constituents.
+This course examines the application of behavioral science to organization behavior, formal and informal groups, structure and management processes, decision making and controlling processes, communication within the organization, and organizational development.
+It covers: theories of organization and management; individual behavior; group dynamics; organizational change; organizational performance, efficiency, and effectiveness; and the impact of technology on the workplace and its constituents.

-BUS 554 Change Management 3 credits
+Change Management

-A study of the process of change and change management.
-Focuses on the types of changes that take place within organizations, identifying the key issues and challenges associated with each type of change.
-Utilizes macro and micro tools for working with change, including management skills and styles, communications patterns, and force-field and gap analysis.
-Covers the human and economic factors in organizational change and restructuring.
+This course presents a study of the process of change and change management.
+It focuses on the types of changes that take place within organizations, identifying the key issues and challenges associated with each type of change.
+Utilizes macro and micro tools for working with change, including management skills and styles, communications patterns, and forcefield and gap analysis.
+The course covers the human and economic factors in organizational change and restructuring.